Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Hyperbolic plateaus of H e non

-Using our technique, we obtain a $42\times 42$ symbol matrix $\talg$ which is semi-conjugate to $f_{5.4}$.
-The topological entropy of this matrix is the same value, $h(\talg) = 0.6774$.
-The fact that $h(\tdms)=h(\talg)$ suggests that the subshifts given by $\tdms$ and $\talg$ might be conjugate, and indeed we prove this in Theorem~\ref{thm:dms}.
+Using our technique, we prove that $f_{5.4}$ is semi-conjugate to a $42\times 42$ symbol matrix $\tdft$, depicted in Figure~\ref{fig:t-dft}.
+The topological entropy of this matrix is the same value, $h(\tdft) \approx 0.6774$.
+The fact that $h(\tdms)=h(\tdft)$ suggests that the subshifts given by $\tdms$ and $\tdft$ might be conjugate, and indeed we prove this in Theorem~\ref{thm:dms}.

-\begin{theorem} The subshift $\tdms$ in \eqref{eq:macaky-5_4-matrix} is semi-conjugate to $f_{5.4}$, and moreover the symbols correspond to the regions labelled in Figure~\ref{fig:mackay-5_4-ip}, which are the same regions conjectured by DMS. \end{theorem} \begin{proof} By repeatedly applying Theorem~\ref{thm:amalg} for the right choice of vertices, we obtain a strong shift equivalence between $\tdms$ and $\talg$, which shows that the corresponding subshifts are indeed conjugate.
-Moreover, the contracted vertices can be chosen so that we obtain the same partition that was used by Davis, et al., which is shown in Figure~\ref{fig:mackay-5_4-ip}, with the colored regions labeled so as to match the labels in \eqref{eq:macaky-5_4-matrix} above. \end{proof}
+\begin{theorem} The map $f_{5.4}$ is semi-conjugate to the subshift $\tdms$ given in Figure~\ref{fig:t-dms}.
+Moreover the symbols of $\tdms$ correspond to the regions labeled in Figure~\ref{fig:mackay-5_4-ip}, which are the same regions conjectured by DMS. \end{theorem} \begin{proof} Applying Algorithm~\ref{alg:amalg} to $\tdft$, we obtain a strong shift equivalence between $\tdms$ and $\tdft$, which shows that the corresponding subshifts are indeed conjugate.
+Moreover, the amalgamated vertices can be chosen so that we obtain the same partition that was used by Davis et al., which is shown in Figure~\ref{fig:mackay-5_4-ip}, with the regions labeled so as to match the symbols (row indices) of $\tdms$. \end{proof}

-Our method also gives lower bounds which match the values conjectured by Davis, et al. for $a=5.59$ and $a=5.65$, as well as the value conjectured by Hagiwara and Shudo for $a=4.58$.
+Our method also gives lower bounds which match the values conjectured by Davis et al. for $a=5.59$ and $a=5.65$, as well as the value conjectured by Hagiwara and Shudo for $a=4.58$.
 In addition to the these values, we also focus on 11 other values, which all together correspond to the first 15 area-preserving plateaus computed by Arai (the 16th is the maximal entropy plateau, which is plateau 1 in the previous section).
 Our results are summarized in the following theorem.

-\begin{theorem} The following entropy bounds hold for the H\'{e}non maps $f_a = f_{a,-1}$.
-Here we write $h(f_{[a_0,a_1]}) \geq v$ to mean $\forall a \in [a_0,a_1], h(f_a) \geq v$.
+\begin{theorem} \vbox{The following entropy bounds hold for the H\'{e}non maps $f_a = f_{a,-1}$.
+Here we write $h(f_{[a_0,a_1]}) \geq v$ to mean $\forall a \in [a_0,a_1], h(f_a) \geq v$.}\nobreak

-\end{theorem} \begin{proof} Using the DFT method, we computed bounds for a single $a$ value for each plateau; the representatives chosen were the following: 4.5385, 4.5409, 4.5800, 4.6323, 4.6788, 4.7838, 4.8600, 4.9679, 5.1483, 5.4000, 5.5900, 5.6500, 5.6839, 5.6859, 5.6934.
-Combining these bounds with the hyperbolic plateaus computed in \cite{zinplats}, and using Theorem~\ref{thm:topentsemiconj}, we can extend the bounds to their corresponding plateau. \end{proof}
+\end{theorem} \begin{proof} Using the DFT method (see Section~\ref{sec:dft}), we computed rigorous lower bounds on topological entropy for a single $a$ value for each plateau; the representatives chosen were the following: 4.5385, 4.5409, 4.5800, 4.6323, 4.6788, 4.7838, 4.8600, 4.9679, 5.1483, 5.4000, 5.5900, 5.6500, 5.6839, 5.6859, 5.6934.
+Combining these bounds with the hyperbolic plateaus computed in~\cite{zinplats}, and using Theorem~\ref{thm:topentsemiconj}, we can extend each bound to its corresponding plateau. \end{proof}